woodie/Sample-Course/README.md

-# Sample-Course
+# Sample Course

-A sample course generated with the canvas_cc gem.
+Create courses in Common Cartridge format with the `canvas_cc` gem.